 The barren zone is also home to creatures such as starfish (or sea stars) and sponges as well as fish such as leatherjackets (Parika scaber), spotties (Notolabrus celidotus) and moki (Cheilodactylus spectabilis).

 Kelp extends beyond the barren zone, down to depths as far as light can travel.
 Around Goat Island, this may be 18 m or more.
 Species such as snails, small crustaceans (shrimps and crabs), butterfish (Odax pullus) and wrasse (Notolabrus fucicola) can be found down to this level.

 Below the kelp is the deep reef.
 It is here that the brightly coloured corals grow.
 Rocky ledges and holes provide an ideal habitat for species such as lobsters, shrimps and octopuses.

 From here, the light disappears altogether and the reef begins to merge with the sea floor and the habitats change again.
 The reef with its rocky edges and swirling currents becomes sand and darkness.

-The South Taranaki Diving Club, assisted by a marine scientist, are using video camera surveys and dive trips to see what makes the outer reefs unique.
-Check out this Curious Minds project’s Facebook page for some amazing images taken by some of the divers involved.
+The South Taranaki Diving Club, assisted by a marine scientist, are using video camera surveys, dive trips and more to see what makes the outer reefs unique.
+Check out the Curious Minds project’s Project Reef Life website for some amazing images.